-Interest income decreased by 48% during 2014 compared to 2013 and increased by 14% during 2013 compared to 2012.
-The increase in interest income in 2013 is generally attributable to higher amounts of funds available for investment in Australian currency during the course of the year.
-The decrease in interest income in 2014 is generally attributable to the lower amount of funds available for investment in Australian currency.
-A large portion of our funds in 2014 is held in US denominated currency when compared to 2013 and 2012 which currently does not produce any investment interest.
+Interest income decreased by 7% during 2015 compared to 2014 and decreased by 48% during 2014 compared to 2013.
+The decrease in interest income is generally attributable to the lower amount of funds available for investment in Australian currency and lower interest rates on offer.
+A large portion of our funds is held in US denominated currency which currently does not produce any investment interest.